PerfMonk/void_myconfig/README.md

 Credit to :  https://forum.linuxos.ovh/d/187-installer-voidlinux
 Used some part of his installation to configure my VoidLinux.
-I will include what parts in a document soon.
+I will detail what parts in a document soon.